 Lock the doors and windows to your room and your vehicle every time you leave.
 Do not leave valuables where they can be easily seen by someone passing by, even if it is just for a few minutes.

 Always be aware of your surroundings and of any strangers near you.
 If someone is acting suspiciously, move away toward large groups and well-lit areas.

 Don't leave valuables unattended in unlocked lockers, study areas, or classrooms.

-Eastern New Mexico University offers counseling services free of charge to students at the ENMU Counseling Center.
-The ENMU Counseling Center staff are well-trained professionals and can help students with a wide range of problems.
-Students interested should call the ENMU Counseling Center.
+Eastern New Mexico University offers counseling services free of charge to students at Counseling and Career Services.
+Our counselors are well-trained professionals and can help students with a wide range of problems.

 Additional services exist throughout the community to deal with special problems.
-Students may contact the ENMU Police Department with their needs for referral to the appropriate people or organizations.
+As an ENMU student, you can contact the ENMU DPS with your needs for referral to the appropriate people or organizations.

-Please help us in deterring any crime on our campus by promptly calling the Police Department at 562.2393 or 911 (in case of emergencies).
+Please help us in deterring any crime on our campus by promptly calling ENMU DPS at 575.562.2392 or 911 (in case of emergencies)